-Perenco has been operating in the Republic of Congo since 2001, when CongoRep, a local company owned by Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
-CongoRep now also operates the Likouala field (in partnership with Eni Congo).
-Perenco Congo, formerly CMS NOMECO, operates the Yombo field with the FPSO Conkouati.
-Since January 2017, Perenco Congo has also been the operator of the PGNF South fields.
+Perenco has been operating in the Republic of Congo since 2001, when a common company of Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
+The Group now also operates the Likouala field (in partnership with Eni Congo).
+Perenco also operates the Yombo field with the FPSO La Noumbi and the PNGF South fields which has become an operator since January 2017.

-Since 2001, Perenco in Congo has regularly built on its position, strengthening it thanks to a development strategy on existing fields and through new acquisitions, thereby increasing the production from 4,000 BOEPD to 70,000 BOEPD.
+Since 2001, Perenco in Congo has regularly built on its position, strengthening it thanks to a development strategy on existing fields and through new acquisitions, thereby increasing the production from 4,000 boepd to 70,000 boepd.

 On the historical field of Emeraude, Perenco has compensated the natural reservoir decline by showcasing a real technical know-how.
 Thanks to this operating, the teams have been successful not only in avoiding well closures, but also to optimise the flows.
 Today the production of Emeraude has reached 11,000 boepd.

 Since 2010, Perenco has been operating the Likouala field.
 The perforation work carried out in the upper Cenomanian reservoir in 2012, followed by the successful drilling campaign, along with surface works in 2014, have allowed the production to reach a record of 32,000 boepd.
 After a phase of decline, Perenco started a new drilling campaign in 2017, which has brought the production to approximately 30,000 boepd.